sleuthkit/sleuthkit/framework/modules/c_InterestingFilesModule/README.txt

 attributes.
 Matches with this filter must contain the specified string as a sub-string of the file or directory path.

+Known files (e.g. files in the NSRL) can be ignored by providing the 'ignoreKnown' attribute either on the top level 'INTERESTING_FILES' element or on one or more 'INTERESTING_FILE_SET' elements.
+The following valid values for the 'ignoreKnown' attribute are based on the TskImgDB::KNOWN_STATUS enumeration in TskImgDB.h.

+  0 - All known files (both good and bad)
+  1 - Known good files
+  2 - Known bad (or notable) files
+  3 - Unknown files

+The ability to ignore known files depends on the existence of a hash database along with hash calculation and lookup modules.

 RESULTS

 The result of the lookup is written to the blackboard as an artifact.